Glimmers in the Shadows: Perception and Reality in Global Coloured Gemstone Trading

 Smuggling and tax avoidance

-Cross-border smuggling in some quarters of the coloured gemstone sector is reportedly common57For example, see “The Truth About Gem Smuggling”.
+Cross-border smuggling in some quarters of the coloured gemstone sector is reportedly common58For example, see “The Truth About Gem Smuggling”.
 Ganoksin website.
-Accessed 11th December 2019. https://www.ganoksin.com/article/truth-gem-smuggling/.
+Accessed 21st October 2021. https://www.ganoksin.com/article/truth-gem-smuggling/.
 Gemstones may be smuggled out of their country of origin in order to avoid export taxes, or bans on the export of rough stones, but there are also other, more relatable reasons why traders smuggle.
-These include onerous paperwork requirements for export, costly delays at customs and requests for bribes from corrupt officials, Like undervaluation of gemstones, discussed above, smuggling deprives producer countries of revenues from the gemstone trade.
+These include onerous paperwork requirements for export, costly delays at customs and requests for bribes from corrupt officials, like undervaluation of gemstones, discussed above, smuggling deprives producer countries of revenues from the gemstone trade.

 While such practices are clearly detrimental to the Madagascan national budget, their underlying cause may be more about systemic export difficulties than traders’ desire to avoid taxes.
 Speaking anonymously, an international gemstone trader explained for this paper:

 “If you want to export legally from Madagascar then you have to set aside a few days in the capital to arrange all the paperwork, and there’s very little clarity on what you can take out, in terms of volumes or gem types.
 Tax is only 2%, but gems need to be sealed, stamped and have all the required export documents.
 Bribery and corruption are issues.
 Officials hope to get payoffs so they create delays.
 They make it take hours and days to get gemstones out legally.
 The cost of sending is huge, it could cost US$260-$325 to export.
 Once you’ve added in the taxes from the Malagasy side and the destination country taxes it can cost US$500 for a small parcel of sapphires.”61Interview conducted in July 2019.